 Where he retreated to pen pastoral poetry and think Thanatopsis thoughts.

 Carol created a fictional family called The Bidrights.
 They write newsy oversharing letters to celebrate the holidays each year.
-They lived in “Silent H” an ultra-liberal town, then moved to “Pronounced H” near a women’s college across the Connecticut River.
+They lived in “Silent H” an ultra-liberal town, then moved to “Pronounced H” a more eclectic city near a famous women’s college across the Connecticut River.

 The letter writer’s gender is unknown.
 He/she has a wife Zelda.
-They have a grown son Moonbeam, and an elderly cat Mephistopheles.
-If you’ve lived in the Pioneer Valley, you’ll recognize them.
+They have a son Moonbeam, and a cat Mephistopheles.
+If you’ve lived in the Happy Valley, you’ll recognize them.